human-conditions/yodrew.github.io-original/_pages/pre-sale.md

 |  9 | copy editing, proofreading, book design |  9000 |
 | 10 | debt 2                                  | 10800 |

-With $1900, I can begin.
-Money short of the ultimate goal will come from new work assignments and the startup process.
-A pitch deck is an extremely powerful thing.

-#### plan

 Proper tools are essential to any worker.
 E-paper is radically humane technology.
 It is neutral, even calming.
 Laptop displays⁠—backlit, color, fast, strobing⁠— irritate, distract, and enervate me, destroying my concentration.
 With an e-paper computer, I can:

+- hold my entire book in my mind at once while editing
 - read a handful of crucial books and articles I collected since my last e-paper device died
 - develop the business that creates the goods and services I will offer

-- hold my entire book in my mind at once while editing
+With $1900, I can get the computer and begin.
+Money short of the ultimate goal will come from new work assignments and the startup process.
+A pitch deck is an extremely powerful thing.

+#### plan

 - business
     - study the startup process